Wall-Brew-Co/strawpoll-client/README.md

 This repository follows the guidelines and standards of the [Wall Brew Open Source Policy.](https://github.com/Wall-Brew-Co/open-source "Our open source guidelines")

+## DEPRECATION NOTICE

+As of 2024-03-10, this library has been deprecated and will no longer receive updates.
+If you wish to continue using the functionality within this library, feel free to fork this repository or to reuse the contents within: As a reminder, this code is provided under the MIT License.

 ## Installation

 A deployed copy of the most recent version of [strawpoll-client can be found on clojars.](https://clojars.org/com.wallbrew/strawpoll-client)